1. Home

 • Address psychosocial factors – review and intervene on psychosocial factors like depression, financial constraints, anxiety, and social isolation.
 Collaborate with the best teams on offering emotional support and resources to deal with this issue.

-• Monitor the patient's nutritional status – conduct regular assessments, laboratory tests, and all other nutritional status examinations.
-Check out if the nursing interventions are working and if adjustments are required in the nursing care plan.
+• Monitor the patient's nutritional status - conduct regular assessments, laboratory tests, and all other nutritional status examinations.
+Check whether the nursing interventions are working and whether adjustments are required in the nursing care plan.

 Talking of a care plan, we can help you curate an impressive nursing care plan for your course.
 Again, you can read how to write a nursing care plan in our article.